DrewSears11/Team4FinalProject/README.md

 #### Purpose of project

-The purpose of our project is to use the Ali-Express API  to determine whether or not the product you are looking to buy are in fact a good product.
+The purpose of our project is to use the Ali-Express API  to determine whether or not the products you are looking to buy are in fact a good product.
 We will use the data from our API to create a database and machine learning to determine whether or not the product is worth purchasing.